A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Experimental Results

-This dataset consists of outdoor driving scenes with sparse depth maps captured by the Velodyne LiDAR \cite{Velodyne}.
-The depth map is very sparse (less than 6\% of density) and depth values are available only at the bottom parts of a color image.
-The dataset contains 42,382 rectified stereo pairs from 61 scenes, with a typical image being 1242$\times$375 pixels in size.
-Following the Eigen split \cite{Eigen2015}, we split stereo image pairs into 22,600 images for training, 888 images for validation, and 697 images for test.
+This dataset consists of outdoor driving scenes with sparse depth maps captured by the Velodyne LiDAR.
+The depth map is very sparse (density of less than 6\%), and depth values are available only at the bottom parts of a color image.
+The dataset contains 42,382 rectified stereo pairs from 61 scenes, with a typical image sized 1242$\times$375 pixels.
+Following the Eigen split~\cite{Eigen2015}, we split the stereo image pairs into 22,600 images for training, 888 images for validation, and 697 images for testing.